Robert Thompson & SS Empire Spring

 Post Script

 Five months later off the coast of North Carolina, U-576 encountered Convoy KS-520, which consisted of 19 merchant ships and 5 escorts steaming to Key West, Florida.
 She fired four torpedoes; sinking one ship and damaging two others.
-U-576 unintentionally surfaced in the middle of the convoy, prompting one of the escort ships to open fire on her and launch two Vought OS2U Kingfisher aircraft to successfully attack her with depth charges.
+U-576 unintentionally surfaced in the middle of the convoy, prompting one of the escort ships to open fire on her and launch two Vought OS2U Kingfisher21 aircraft to successfully attack her with depth charges.
 U-576 sank, leaving a large pool of oil on the surface.
 All 45 crewmen on U-576 died; there were no survivors.

 Family Tree